Who doesn’t love the thrill and adrenaline rush that comes with riding a motorcycle on the wide roads of North Carolina?

 When checking the tires, make sure to take the time to inspect the brake pads and lines.
 If you didn’t replace brake pads earlier and used them through the end of last season, now is the best time to replace them.
 This is because frequent use can damage and wear them off.

 Moreover, brakes in the front and rear should be tested separately to see if they work perfectly.
 One of the best ways to check their performance is to listen for squealing and scraping noise.
 Such noises indicate that brakes are troublesome and must be fixed.

 To ensure your motorcycle’s top-notch performance on the road is to fill up on fresh oil and fluids.
 So, get started by changing the oil first.
 This will ensure that your motorcycle engine doesn’t get old oil, which degrades over time, thus lowering your bike’s performance.

 To check if the bike’s oil and fluids have degraded, look for changes in the color and its consistency.
 If the fluid seems different and dirty, then change it right away.
-Ideally, it would help if you got all the oil and fluids changed to ensure a smooth and safe ride.
+Ideally, it would help to change all oil and fluids to ensure a smooth and safe ride.

 Try out Controls

 You can’t overlook this aspect at any cost because poor controls mean trouble.
 Therefore, get your motorcycle ready by trying out your clutch, throttle, and steering.
 Make sure that all your controls work.
 Check the cables for fraying and hoses and lines for cuts, cracks, or leaks.
 You should also test the steering to see if it moves freely and without snagging any other thing on your bike.

 Other controls that you must check are:

 - Belts and chain—check for cracks and tears on the drive belt and drive chain for damaged teeth

 - Control hoses—check control hoses and make sure that they are folded and kinked.